r-trigo/jekyll-blog/_posts/2020-03-09-how-we-achieved-mongodb-replication.md

 title: How we achieved MongoDB replication
 date: 2020-03-09 23:49 +0000
 ---
-# How we achieved MongoDB replication on Docker
+# :leaves: :sheep: :whale: How we achieved MongoDB replication on Docker

 ## Prologue
 Picture your database server.
 Now imagine it somehow breaks.
 Dispair comes up and disturbs the reaction.